ibexa/documentation-developer/docs/content_management/pages/ibexa_connect_scenario_block.md

 {{ dump(ibexa_connect_data) }}
 ```

-In the following example, the configuration of the block is very simple - block is only used to display the content transferred from an Ibexa Connect webhook.
+In the following example, the configuration of the block is non-complex - block is only used to display the content transferred from an Ibexa Connect webhook.

 At this point the Ibexa Connect scenario block is ready to be used in Page Builder.